abdulfathah-jpg/portfolio/_posts/2025-11-09-seventh-blog.md

 When looking at specific years, 1985 and 2003 stand out as peaks - around 30% and 29% of all sites added - while 1994, 1998, and 2005 marked lows, sites related to Islam accounted for only 3% of all sites.

 ## Historical Interpretation: Why These Patterns?

+The fluctuations in the chart is not random, they mirror larger historical, political, and institutional shifts within UNESCO and across the Islamic world.

 #### 1. Early Growth (1978–1987): Expansion